galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 > 2. How is the quality score over the reads?
 And the mean score?
 > 3. Is there any bias in base content?
 > 4. How is the GC content?
-> 5. Is there any unindentified bases?
+> 5. Are there any unindentified bases?
-> 6. Is there duplicated sequences?
+> 6. Are there duplicated sequences?
-> 7. Is there over-represented sequences?
+> 7. Are there over-represented sequences?
-> 8. Is there still some adapters left?
+> 8. Are there still some adapters left?
 > 9. What should we do?
 >
 > > ### {% icon solution %} Solution